[Investigation] Glock diplomacy: African gift sheds light on Wagner leaders

 Another well-known deputy is Dmitry Utkin, a former Russian soldier in Syria who joined the mercenary group in 2013 and whose military call-sign was "Wagner", which gave the mercenaries their name.

-He reportedly travelled with Prighozin to Russian jails in 2022 to recruit fighters and helped to mediate in a row between Prighozin and Chechen warlord Ramzan Kadyrov shortly before Wagner's failed putsch.
+He reportedly travelled with Prighozin to Russian jails in 2022 to recruit fighters and helped to mediate in an argument between Prighozin and Chechen warlord Ramzan Kadyrov shortly before Wagner's failed putsch.

 Andrei Troshev, a former Russian soldier who fought in Afghanistan, Chechnya, and Syria, has also been with Wagner since 2013, holding titles such as executive director and head of security.